-While science aims to understand which fundamentals of reality take part in the circle of concepts, philosophy addresses the indeterminacy of the boundary between agency, sentience, and consciousness at the core of the interactions between humans and their surroundings.
-In a 2020 article on sentience, agency, and ontological difference, Anthropologist Francesca Merlan writes that sentience is the capacity to feel, to experience, and to perceive subjectively, what then makes it different from consciousness?
-Moreover, if agency implies the ability to make choices in response to new and unforeseen circumstances, what then makes it different from free will?
+While science aims to understand what fundamentals are in the circle of concepts, philosophy addresses the blurry boundaries between agency, sentience, and consciousness at the core of humans' interactions with their surroundings.
+In a 2020 article on sentience, agency, and ontological difference, Anthropologist Francesca Merlan writes that sentience is the capacity to feel, experience, and perceive subjectively; what then makes it different from consciousness?
+Moreover, if agency implies the ability to make choices in response to new and unforeseen circumstances, does it suggest the will to introduce such agency?

 For an octopus, its arms are partly self - they can be directed and used to manipulate things.
 But from the central brain’s perspective, they are partly non-self too, partly agents of their own.

 Agency is also said to be the ability to control one’s own actions.
-How then do those control mechanisms work?
-The sense of agency, write the authors of a 2020 article on measures of agency, involves a kind of sensorimotor identification in which predictions of sensory consequences of a movement are confirmed by sensory feedback.
+How, then do those control mechanisms work?
+The sense of agency involves a kind of sensorimotor identification in which predictions of sensory consequences of a movement are confirmed by sensory feedback.
 Agents are able to discriminate their own movements in the absence of conscious awareness.
 Bodily sense and external sense of agency are defined as follows:

 According to a bodily conception, the sense of agency is related to the performance of specific bodily movements, whereas according to an external conception, the sense of agency is associated with the planned environmental consequences of one’s action.

 we feel ourselves reduced to nothing, feel ourselves as individuals, as living bodies, a transient appearance of the will, like drops in the ocean, fading away, melting away into nothing… that we are, in some sense, one with the world, and thus not brought down, but rather elevated, by its immensity.